ember-a11y/ember-a11y-testing/README.md

 Ember A11y Testing is a wrapper around [Deque Labs'](https://github.com/dequelabs) [axe-core](https://github.com/dequelabs/axe-core) accessibility testing engine.
-It automatically integrates into your testing environment by running during the `afterRender` step in the [run loop](http://guides.emberjs.com/v1.10.0/understanding-ember/run-loop/) during any acceptance tests.
+It integrates into your testing environment with a simple `a11yAudit()` helper.

 If you're using Ember 1.13.0 or above, it also integrates into your development workflow by running during a component's `didRender` phase in non-production